JoseRoca/WinFBX/docs/RichEdit/CTextPara2 Class.md

 Retrieves the kind of alignment to use for bulleted and numbered lists.

 ```
-FUNCTION CTextPara2.GetListAlignment () AS LONG
+FUNCTION GetListAlignment () AS LONG
    DIM Value AS LONG
    this.SetResult(m_pTextPara2->lpvtbl->GetListAlignment(m_pTextPara2, @Value))
    RETURN Value